-The power and load curves are highly dependent on the turbulence intensity which must be in the range 3-12 % to keep the mean absolute difference below 0.5 %.
+The power and load curves are highly dependent on the turbulence intensity which must be in the range 3-12 % to keep the mean absolute difference below 0.5%.

-For every 10 minutes of measurements, a shear profile coefficient is calculated by fitting a power shear profile to the one hour mean wind speed measured by the Main met mast at 10 m, 40 m, 60 m, 80 m, 100 m and 116.5 m height.
-Most observations have a power shear coefficient below 0.3, which has been found to keep the mean absolute difference below 0.5 %, and the rest is discarded.
+For every 10 min of measurements, a shear profile coefficient is calculated by fitting a power shear profile to the one hour mean wind speed measured by the Main met mast in 10m, 40m, 60m, 80m, 100m and 116.5m height.
+Most observations

+15 have a power shear coefficient below 0.3, which is found to keep the mean absolute difference below 0.5% and the rest is discarded.

-There is no indication that the yaw misalignment exceeds $\pm 10^{\circ}$ and in this region the mean absolute difference of the power and flap moments curves are below 0.5 %.
+There is no indication that the yaw misalignment exceeds $\pm 10^{\circ}$ and in this region the mean absolute difference of the power and flap moments curves are below 0.5%.

-The aerodynamic power and loads are proportional to the density of air for constant power and load coefficient and therefore must be used for power curves of stall regulated turbines (IEC 61400-12-1, 2005).
-Pitch-regulated turbines on the other hand reduce the power coefficient at high wind speeds to maintain rated power.
-Therefore another normalisation, which normalises the free-flow wind speed, is used for pitch-regulated turbines.
-However in this context we are using the pitot wind speed, and therefore the above normalisation is applied up to rated wind speed from where it is faded out.
-When using this normalisation no limits are required on the air density to keep the mean absolute difference below 0.5 %.
+The aerodynamic power and loads are proportional to the density of air for constant power and load coefficient and therefore the normalization must be used for power curves of stall regulated turbines (IEC 61400-12-1, 2005).
+Pitch-regulated turbines on the other hand reduces the power coefficient at high wind speeds to maintain rated power.
+Therefore another normalization, which normalizes the free-flow wind speed is used for pitch-regulated turbines.
+In this context however we are using the pitot wind speed, and therefore the above normalization are applied up to rated wind speed from where it is faded out.
+Using this normalization no limits are required on the air density to keep the mean absolute difference below 0.5%.